digital-duck/zinets/docs/research/analyzing-chinese-characters-via-physics-lens-v0.8.md

 I also dedicate this work to my dear parents, who nurtured my intellectual curiosity through challenging times.
 Their sacrifices and unwavering support made my life journey possible.

 ## Acknowledgements

-This paper represents a collaborative effort between the author and Claude, an AI Assistant from Anthropic.
-The fusion of human expertise in software development, physics and Chinese language with AI's analytical capabilities enabled the development of novel perspectives and methodologies presented in this work.
-This collaboration demonstrates the potential of human-AI partnerships in academic research, particularly in interdisciplinary studies bridging traditional knowledge with modern computational approaches.
+This paper represents a collaborative effort between the author, Claude (an AI assistant from Anthropic), and DeepSeek V3 (an AI assistant from DeepSeek).
+The fusion of human knowledge in software development, physics, and Chinese language with AI's analytical capabilities enabled the development of the novel perspectives and methodologies presented in this work.
+This collaboration demonstrates the potential of human-AI partnerships in research, particularly in interdisciplinary studies bridging traditional knowledge with modern computational approaches.

+#### **Disclaimer**

+A more accessible title for this paper might be **"A Reductionist Approach to Simplify Learning Chinese Characters"**, as the author is not a professional researcher in the fields of physics, computational linguistics, or Chinese language studies.
+However, with a deep interest in understanding Chinese characters (汉字), the author wishes to share this interdisciplinary exploration aimed at simplifying the learning process, as presented in this work.

+Terms such as **"physics," "structure," "interaction," "force," "emergence,"** and **"Fibonacci sequence"** are used heuristically and metaphorically to inspire new ways of thinking about Chinese characters.
+In the computational approach, terms like **"data structure," "node,"** and **"component"** often represent "structure" in physics; **"relationship"** and **"link"** represent "interaction" or "force" in physics; and **"network"** and **"system"** represent "complex matter" in physics.

+The author sincerely welcomes **criticism, feedback, and suggestions** to further our collective understanding of Chinese characters and improve the framework presented here.

 ## References